-This option specifies whether the driver returns the hive\system table for catalog function calls such as SQLTables and SQLColumns.
+This option specifies whether the connector returns the hive system table for catalog function calls such as SQLTables and SQLColumns.

-- Enabled (1): The driver returns the hive\system table for catalog function calls such as SQLTables and SQLColumns. - Disabled (0): The driver does not return the hive\system table for catalog function calls.
+- Enabled (1): The connector returns the hive_system table for catalog function calls such as SQLTables and SQLColumns. - Disabled (0): The connector does not return the hive_system table for catalog function calls.